MichaelJWelsh/ppipe/README.md

 # ppipe
-An Elegantly Simple and Lightweight Library for Making Iterator Pipelines Concurrent and Amazingly Fast, Hence the Name "ppipe" (Parallel Pipe).
+An elegantly simple and lightweight Rust library for making iterator pipelines concurrent and amazingly fast, hence the name "ppipe" (parallel pipe).

 ## Usage